 – don’t do the shopping at the hours when the stores are regularly opened

-– have a really small place in the fridge and can’t buy more food in each shopping visit.
+– have a tiny place in the fridge and can’t buy more food in each shopping visit.

-The food actually costs less per month if you buy a bigger second-hand fridge for about 50-100 euros, because this way you won’t be obligated to shop very often and you will be able to store food for longer in the fridge, which is something important to consider if you cook and/if you are hunting for special offers and discounts in the hypermarkets.
+The food costs less per month if you buy a bigger second-hand fridge for about 50-100 euros because you won’t be obligated to shop very often.
+You can store food for longer in the refrigerator, which is essential to consider if you cook and/or are hunting for special offers and discounts in hypermarkets.

-If there is someone who cooks for you or who sends you food, this cost can be dropped to 50-60 €/m.
+If someone cooks for you or sends you food, this cost can be dropped to 50-60 €/m.

 Other accommodation expenses

-Internet in Bucharest comes very cheap and of very high quality.
-Depending on your needs (speed, number of users, surface, connection type) internet can cost up to 10-20 €/m.
+Internet in Bucharest is very cheap and of very high quality.
+Depending on your needs (speed, number of users, surface, connection type), the internet can cost up to 10-20 €/m.

 Electricity.
 For regular domestic use, it is about 15-25 €/m.

 Garbage.
 Tops, 5 €/m.